 More easy make-ahead appetizers that you might enjoy

-A nice variation on this basic recipe are these bacon cheese balls, made with shredded cheddar, bacon bits, and Dijon mustard.
+A nice variation on this basic recipe is these bacon cheese bites, made with shredded cheddar, bacon bits, and Dijon mustard.

 Never miss a recipe!

 I typically publish a new recipe once or twice per week.
 Want the new recipes in your inbox?
 Subscribe!